 The Auditor-General’s latest audit outcomes indicate that the Northern Cape had the most municipalities in dire financial health, with 11 out of 31 reporting ‘significant doubt’ about whether they could continue operating.

 ‘The weak control environment at most local municipalities [in the Northern Cape] contributes to the undesired audit outcomes, which negatively affected service delivery,” said Auditor-General (AG) Tsakani Maluleke.

 The AG made this finding in the 2020-2021 consolidated general report on the local government audit outcomes.

-Since the release of the report earlier in June, Daily Maverick has published several stories on the outcomes:
+Since the release of the report in June, Daily Maverick has published several stories on the outcomes: